aoterodelaroza/critic2/README.md

 and chemical information in molecules and periodic solids.
 Critic2 can be used to read and transform between file formats, and to perform operations on molecular and crystal structures.
-In addition, critic2 can read multiple scalar fields, three-dimensional functions that take a value at each point in space, such as the density, the spin density, the ELF, etc. This program provides tools to analyze and manipulate the information in these fields.
-An important part of critic2 is the topological anaylisis of real-space scalar fields, which includes the implementation of Bader's atoms in molecules theory: critical point search, basin integration, basin plotting, etc. Other related techniques, such as non-covalent interaction plots (NCIplots), are also implemented.
+In addition, critic2 can read, analyze, and manipulate multiple scalar fields, three-dimensional functions that take a value at each point in space, such as the electron density, the spin density, the ELF, etc. An important part of critic2 is the topological anaylisis of real-space scalar fields, which includes the implementation of Bader's atoms in molecules theory: critical point search, basin integration, basin plotting, etc. Other related techniques, such as non-covalent interaction plots (NCIplots), are also implemented.
 Although the electron density is the usual field critic2 works with, any other field (ELF, molecular electrostatic potential,...) can be analyzed using the same techniques.
 Hence, it is possible to compute, for instance, the charges inside the basins of ELF, or the gradient paths of the molecular electrostatic potential.
 New scalar fields can be computed using critic2's powerful arithmetic expressions.

 Critic2 is designed to provide an abstraction layer on top of the underlying electronic structure calculation.
 Different electronic